mattbat/cookbook/_recipes/pulled-pork.md

 - yellow mustard

 ## Steps
-1. Prepare your smoker at a temp of 275ºF degrees.
+1. Prepare your smoker at a temp of 275ºF.
 I like pecan wood.

 2. Trim excess fat from the pork shoulder.
 Cut a shallow cross hatch pattern through the fat cap.